Marielle de Sarnez: Early life

-Marielle de Sarnez was born in the 8th arrondissement of Paris on 27 March 1951 and grew up in a family with close ties to the French political establishment.
+Marielle de Sarnez was born in the 8th arrondissement of Paris on 27 March 1951 and grew up in an aristocratic family with close ties to the French political establishment.
 From 1961 to 1967, her Gaullist father Olivier de Sarnez, who had been in the French Resistance, was chief of staff to Roger Frey, Interior Minister, and her mother was responsible for floral arrangements at the Élysée Palace.
 Nevertheless de Sarnez joined the May 1968 protests while still a high school student, was kicked out of Lycée Sainte-Marie de Passy Catholic girls school and participated in the occupation of neighboring boys school Lycée Jean-Baptiste Say.
 (Her father was elected as a deputy to the National Assembly on the Gaullist conservative Union of Democrats for the Republic—UDR—ticket a month later.)
-After earning her baccalaureate from Lycée La Fontaine, de Sarnez began working in retail.
+After earning her high school degree from Lycée La Fontaine, de Sarnez began working in retail rather than continuing her studies.

 Career

 Early career

 In 1973, Ladislas Wroblewski, who cofounded the Independent Republicans (RI) party with Valéry Giscard d'Estaing, offered de Sarnez a part-time role as secretary of the Young RI arm.
 At RI, she met Jean-Pierre Raffarin, who went on to become prime minister; Dominique Bussereau, who became president of the Assembly of the Departments of France; and eventual Minister of Justice Pascal Clément.
 She was involved in the Presidential campaign the next year, creating popular "Giscard à la barre" ("Giscard at the helm”) t-shirts.
 Giscard d'Estaing was elected and de Sarnez rose quickly through the ranks.

-Later de Sarnez grew disappointed by the rightward turn, especially the anti-abortion politics, that the new administration adopted, and wished Giscard d'Estaing had taken the opportunity to break from the right-wing UDR (predecessor to the Rally for the Republic, RPR) and form a majority government without them.
+Initially the movement and her place in it felt modern to de Sarnez, but she grew disappointed by the rightward turn, especially the anti-abortion politics, that the new administration adopted, and wished Giscard d'Estaing had taken the opportunity to break from the right-wing UDR (predecessor to the Rally for the Republic, RPR) and form a majority government without them.
 Failure to do so, she later said, left the Giscardians "hostages" to the right.
-Simone Veil offered de Sarnez a slot on her list for the European elections in 1979 (when Veil became president of the European Parliament).
+Noticing this, as well as de Sarnez's early advocacy for the European cause, in 1979 French politician and abortion rights advocate Simone Veil offered de Sarnez a slot on her list for the European elections (when Veil became president of the European Parliament).
 De Sarnez, who had a ten-month-old daughter and a son on the way, declined at that time, later saying she was glad to have waited for a more compatible political partner.

 Giscard d'Estaing was defeated in the 1981 French presidential election.
 De Sarnez later said that despite personal disappointment, she did not entirely regret the political changes brought by President François Mitterrand, of the Socialist Party (PS).